 The Stash family includes 150 to 200 independently owned hotels, resorts, and inns in the continental United States, Caribbean, and Latin America.
-Its properties include distinctive urban boutiques, beach resorts, historic country inns, and more, none of which are associated with major hotel chains such as Hilton or Starwood.
+Its properties include distinctive urban boutiques, beach resorts, historic country inns, and more, none of which are associated with major hotel chains such as Hilton.
 An interactive map of participating hotels, all of which allow Stash Hotel Rewards members to redeem points for free nights, is available on Stash’s website.

 This card has some noteworthy perks, including a 10% point bonus on all redemptions, no foreign transaction fee, and no blackout dates.
 Its modest, relatively easy-to-attain sign-up bonus is welcome, but probably isn’t a make-or-break consideration for most new cardholders.

 When you spend at least $1,500 within 3 months of opening your account, you get 10,000 bonus Stash points.
 During periods of low demand at lower-end hotels, that could be enough for a free night, though you shouldn’t expect it to be sufficient by itself at most Stash properties.

 Earning Stash Points